-By now, you may or may not have seen the viral Facebook post by Singaporean Ivan Tan and his wife on a particularly upsetting experience with a local wedding photography company.
+You might remember a few social media posts that went viral when it comes to disastrous , like the Facebook post by Singaporean Ivan Tan and his wife on a particularly upsetting experience with a local wedding photography company.
 His complaints?
 Overexposed shots, badly cropped shots, awkward and unflattering angles.

 And there's nothing quite like having the best time of your lives and looking forward to relive those moments with beautiful photos only to be hit with underwhelming shots - after all, it's the only tangible reminder of your big day once it's over.
 When it comes to hiring your wedding shooter, here are signs that should set your alarm bells ringing.

 One thing you always need to do is set up a meeting with the appointed shutterbug, or least have a Skype/FaceTime meeting.
 If you sense pushiness or that they're over-promising - consider your options again.
 Is your potential photographer grumpy or not engaging?
 This will affect both the mood of your guests as well as the overall atmosphere of your celebration.